astropy/astropy-APEs/APE18.rst

 Detailed description
 --------------------

-This APE fully adopts `NEP 29`_ for both CPython and Numpy versions, it supersedes APE 10 wherever there is a conflict between that APE and this APE or `NEP 29`_.
+This APE fully adopts `NEP 29`_ for both CPython and Numpy versions for the core astropy package, and it supersedes APE 10 wherever there is a conflict between that APE and this APE or `NEP 29`_.

 While this APE will not replicate the whole of `NEP 29`_, and `NEP 29`_ should be considered the canonical source for the support policy, the core scheme to be adopted is as follows: